 Let me walk through the ideas as they built up in chronological order.

-My first engineering job was as a process engineer in the paper industry, where I used my knowledge of the many characteristics of wood pulp and its processing to produce drawings and control systems for new plants, perform heat and material balances to help size equipment to achieve the desired production and quality targets, and perform operational audit to see if our installed systems were meeting their contractual targets and suggest ways to improve quality of existing systems (I won a prize at an industry workshop for best suggestions for improving a simulated process).
-I started writing codes to automate the many calculations I had to do and used my first simulation package, a product called GEMS.
+My first engineering job was as a process engineer in the paper industry, where I used my knowledge of the many characteristics of wood pulp and its processing to produce drawings and control systems for new plants, perform heat and material balances to help size equipment to achieve the desired production and quality targets, and perform operational audits to see if our installed systems were meeting their contractual targets and suggest ways to improve quality of existing systems (I won a prize at an industry workshop for best suggestions for improving a simulated process).
+I started writing utilities to automate the many calculations I had to do and used my first simulation package, a product called GEMS.

 I traveled to a number of sites in far-flung parts of the U.S. and Canada (from Vancouver Island to Newfoundland to Mississippi) and met some of the control system engineers.
 I didn’t quite know what they did but they seemed to spend a lot more time on site than I did.
 I also met traveling support engineers from many other vendors.
 The whole experience gave me a feel for large-scale manufacturing processes, automated ways of doing things, and how to integrate and commission new systems.

-My next job involved writing thermohydraulic models for nuclear power plant simulators.
+My next job involved writing thermo-hydraulic models for nuclear power plant simulators.
 I used a Westinghouse tool called the Interactive Model Builder (IMB), which automated the process of constructing fluid models that always remained in the liquid state.
 Any parts of a system that didn’t stay liquid had to be modeled using hand-written code.
 I was assigned increasingly complex models and, since time on the simulator was scarce and the software tools were unwieldy, I ended up building my own PC-based simulation test bed.
-I followed that up by writing my own system for cataloging all the components for each model, calculating the necessary constants, and automatically writing out the requisite variable and governing equations.
+I followed that up by writing my own system for cataloging all the components for each model, calculating the necessary constants, and automatically writing out the requisite variables and governing equations.

 I envisioned expanding the above systems to automatically generate code, and actually started working on it, but that contract ended.
 Ideally it would have included a CAD-like interface for making the drawings.
 Right-clicking on the drawing elements would allow the designer to set the properties of the elements, the initial conditions, special equations, and so on.
-The same interface would display the drawing with live state information, and the elements could still be clicked to inspect the real-time values in more detail.
+The same interface would display the drawing with live state information while a simulation was running, and the elements could still be clicked to inspect the real-time values in more detail.
 From a magazine ad for a Spice simulation package I got the idea that a real-time graph could also be attached to trace the value of chosen variables over time, right on the diagram.

 My next job was supposed to be for a competitor of Westinghouse in the simulator space.
 I went to train in Maryland for a week and then drove down to a plant in Huntsville, AL, where I and a few other folks were informed that it was all a big mistake and we should go back home.
 I spent the rest of that summer updating the heating recipe system for a steel furnace control system.

 My next job was with a contracting company that some of my friends at Westinghouse had worked for.
 Their group did business process reengineering and document imaging using FileNet (which used to be an independent company but is now owned by IBM).
 While doing a project in Manhattan I attended an industry trade show at the Javits Center.
-During that day all of the exhibits game me the idea that a CAD-based GUI could easily integrate document functions like the FileNet system did.
+During that day all of the exhibits gave me the idea that a CAD-based GUI could easily integrate document functions like the FileNet system did.
 Instead of clicking on system elements to define and control a simulation, why not also click on elements to retrieve and review equipment and system documentation and event logs.
 Types of documentation could include operator and technical manuals, sales and support and vendor information, historical reports, and so on.
 Maintenance, repair, and consumption logs could be integrated as well.
 I’d learn a lot more about that at my next job.